 The rules debt collectors must follow in BC

-How to save for a rainy day
+How to dispute a debt

 The debt collectors have taken our phone # from the phone book and just because we have the same last name as a distant cousin we are getting the phone calls.
 The option on the recording is “”if you are Mr Bxxx, press 1.
 There is no option of if we have the wrong phone # press 2 This is extremely annoying.